 This is a bit of an obvious one given 4 Mile Beach is the main beach in Port Douglas, but it’s still definitely worth a mention!
 We were staying right near the Surf Lifesaving club so started pretty much every day with a long beach walk – sometimes up to 8km in total!

 It was a beautiful way to start each day and really worked up an appetite for breakfast and coffee!
 Invariably we would make our way back to the beach mid-morning and again mid-afternoon for some time in the water as well, which was roughly 26 degrees and calm enough that you could quite comfortably float around which was lots of fun!

-On one of our first day’s we went for a wander along the Marina and stumbled across Hemingway’s Brewery which had a gorgeous view over all the Intrepid boats and power boats coming in and out.
+On one of our first day’s we went for a wander along the Marina and stumbled across Hemingway’s Brewery which had a gorgeous view over all the boats coming in and out.
 We found ourselves back there on more than one occasion during our week in Port Douglas, generally for a late afternoon beer (or five!).
 I do love visiting places that have their own beers on tap as it allows us to try things we wouldn’t necessarily find anywhere else.

 The food menu looked pretty good too although we didn’t try anything other than the sweet potato chips (which were delicious!) so it’s definitely on the list for if I am lucky enough to find myself in Port Douglas again anytime soon!

 Cape Tribulation & the Daintree